A weak inequality in fractional homogeneous Sobolev spaces: Introduction

-\end{theorem} In the above theorem, the condition that $f$ is a bounded real-valued function and has first-order continuous derivatives, is necessary to guarantee the subharmonicity of $|\nabla_{n+1}\Pint(\varGamma(\frac{-s}{2})\Lift_s f;x,t)|^q$ when $q\neq 2$, where $\Pint(\varGamma(\frac{-s}{2})\Lift_s f;x,t)$ is the Poisson integral of the functional and $\varGamma(\frac{-s}{2})$ is the evaluation of the meromorphic extension of the gamma function at $\frac{-s}{2}$.
+\end{theorem} The proof of Theorem \ref{theorem2} is given in section \ref{proof.of.theorem2}.
+In Theorem \ref{theorem2}, the condition that $f\in\Lps$ has a real-valued function representative $f(x)\in\functrep_0(f)\cap W^{1,p_0}(\bbbr^n)$ for some $1\leq p_0\leq\infty$, is necessary to guarantee the subharmonicity of when $q\neq 2$, where $\Pint(\varGamma(\frac{-s}{2})\Lift_s f;x,t)$ is the Poisson integral of the tempered distribution $\varGamma(\frac{-s}{2})\Lift_s f$ and $\varGamma(\frac{-s}{2})$ is the evaluation of the meromorphic extension of the gamma function at $\frac{-s}{2}$.
+The definitions of the gamma function and the Poisson integral are given in section \ref{Preliminaries}.
 For more details about this requirement, see Lemma \ref{lemma9}, Remark \ref{remark1}, Lemma \ref{lemma10}, Lemma \ref{lemma11}, and inequality (\ref{eq6.22}) in the proof of Theorem \ref{theorem2} where we use this subharmonicity.\\